-For instructions on voting online, see the Steps to Vote.
-All ballots must be postmarked or electronically filed no later than July 18, 2017 to be considered valid.
+Click here to cast your vote, or complete the ballot coming to your mailbox soon.
+All ballots must be postmarked or electronically filed no later than August 20, 2018 to be considered valid.

-The 2017 Nominating Committee carefully considered the impressive nominations received before selecting this year’s candidates.
-The slate of candidates was subsequently approved by the Board of Directors.
+The 2018 Nominating Committee carefully considered the impressive nominations received before selecting this year’s candidates.
+The slate of candidates was subsequently approved by the APNA Board of Directors.
 We are grateful to all of those who participated in this process and applaud those willing to submit their names for consideration.

 Thank you for your continued support of APNA and PMH nursing.
 Let your voice be heard by casting your vote for the new leaders of your association!